ISU-Monarchs/HabitatRestoration/data-raw/nectar/README.md

     Classification as either planted or non planted.
 Indicating which species were in the native seed mix planted.

+    smartweed: observers were not able to identify smartweed species with confidence.
+Some observers attempted to identify by species from 2016-2018 and physical data sheets reflect these attempts.
+Decision was made to rename all species as smartweed and to proceed with only identifying plants as smartweed.
+It is highly likely that the smartweed species being identified are one of the four species listed by their scientific name in the 'nectar_species...' file

 2017 and Years Following Notes

   ‘common_milkweed_ramet’ ‘swamp_milkweed_ramet’ ‘butterfly_milkweed_ramet’